dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase.rst

 wanted to we could have adjusted the resolution limits using parameters :samp:`prediction.d_min` and :samp:`prediction.d_max`.
-The predictions are made using the scan-varying crystal model recorded in :file:`refined_experiments.expt`.
+The predictions are made using the scan-varying crystal model recorded in :file:`refined.expt`.
 This ensures that prediction is made using the smoothly varying lattice and orientation that we determined in the refinement step.
 As this scan-varying model was determined in advance of integration, each of the integration jobs is independent and we can take